bijaymunda181/LearningsInTech/Linux/Test.md

 ps -p <pid> // To view the process name. pidof <process name> //To view the process id by process name . ex:- pidof java // To view the process id of java.

+#kill // To terminate the process.
+kill <process id> // To kill the process by pid. kill -9 <process id> // kill the process immediatiy.